Nice to meet you.

 This is also where you will include details if someone breaches the contract, which means they don’t abide by the agreement of the contract after it’s signed.
 On top of that, you’ll need to lay out dispute resolution terms if that breach occurs.
 Make a note of things like jurisdiction of court action and payment terms.

-Double check for legality
+Double-check for legality

-You should’ve checked for legality of subject matter before you started writing the contract.
+You should’ve checked for the legality of the subject matter before you started writing the contract.
 However, once all the details are squared away, you should do another confirmation that every single aspect of the contract is legal.
 Research the state and federal laws that apply to the contract so you can ensure that it can be enforced on both levels.

 Contract format